fayzullarakhmatullayev/rsschool-cv/cv.md

 ### Career objectives

-Web Developer with experience, with a passion for helping companies create unique web applications.
+Front end web developer with experience, with a passion for helping companies create unique web applications.
 Passion for learning and development with a desire to apply their skills to a larger development team.
 Willingness to solve more complex problems and